alexanderlarsen/Saneject/README.md

 At injection time, this will:

 - Generate a proxy script implementing all interfaces of `Concrete` (if one doesn’t already exist).
-- Cause a Unity domain reload if a new script is created (stopping the current injection pass).
+- Trigger a standard Unity script recompilation if a new proxy script has to be generated, stopping the current injection pass.
+In this case, click Inject again to continue.
-- On the next injection, create a `ScriptableObject` proxy asset at `Assets/Generated` (if one doesn’t already exist).
+- Create a `ScriptableObject` proxy asset at `Assets/Generated` (if one doesn’t already exist).
 - Reuse the first found proxy asset if it already exists somewhere in the project.

+#### Manual generation

+`FromProxy()` always reuses a single proxy asset per type project-wide.
+For advanced cases (like different resolution strategies per object), you can add more manually:

+Right-click any `MonoScript` that implements one or more interfaces and select **Generate Proxy Object**.

+This creates:

+- A proxy script for the class.
+- A proxy `ScriptableObject` asset in `Assets/Generated` (path is configurable in settings).

+Or write the stub manually and create the proxy `ScriptableObject` with **right-click project folders → Create → Saneject → Proxy**.

+#### Example

 ```mermaid
 flowchart TD